Skip to content

 At the time, there were other scientists who pointed to differences among the fossils in the teeth and in other parts of the bodies.
 Some thought that close relatives of our own, members of the genus Homo, may already have arisen at the time Lucy lived.

 Our best understanding today is that Lucy’s species, Australopithecus afarensis, shares a common ancestry with us dating much earlier than Lucy’s lifetime, somewhere in the neighborhood of 4 to 4.5 million years ago.
 She, like most of the other fossils we study, were cousins of today’s people.
-Her common ancestors with today's humans were some of the earliest upright-walking hominins.
+The last common ancestors that she shared with today's humans were some of the earliest upright-walking hominins.
 Their new way of movement spurred other changes in lifestyle that enabled descendants like Au. afarensis to span the African continent.

 Over the last quarter-century, several findings have led to the idea that Africa was crowded with hominins during Lucy's time, between 3.6 to 3.0 million years ago.